luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting.md

 `jp.co.daifuku.asrs.transmission.TemperingChecker`

-Tempering checker monitoring will run every 10 Seconds, following below parameter: `TEMPERING_CHECKER_SEC = 10000`
+Tempering checker monitoring will run every 10 Seconds, following below parameter: `TEMPERING_CHECKER_SEC = 10000`.

+To optimize data processing, the limit is set to `100 records` per process.

 * Search stock with the following conditions:
   * `Current date` is greater than or equal to `Storage Date + Tempering Period`.